-Bonnington Hotel

-Former Bank of Scotland building -Category C listed, c1875

-This large three-storey Scottish Baronial bank building sits at the very south of the High Street.
+Bonnington Hotel Former Bank of Scotland building -Category C listed, c1875 This large 3-storey Scottish Baronial bank building sits at the very south of the High Street.
 Main materials are asymmetrical, snecked whinstone with ashlar dressings and long and short quoins.
 The main elevation contains paired crow-stepped gabled bays to east, corbelled above the ground.
-There is a two-storey angle turret corbelled above ground and first floors with conical roof.
+There is a 2-storey angle turret corbelled above ground and first floors with conical roof.
 The elevation to Church Gate is asymmetrical, with two crowstepped gabled bays and a main entrance which is linked by a panelled roof.
 Churchgate:

-Black Bull Hotel - Category C listed, 1568

-This building is thought to date from the 16th century but is claimed to have become established in 1568.
-It has been much altered since then, especially in the 19th and 20th centuries.
-It is a two- storey building with attic, asymmetrical 6-bay front and extensive 19th century rear wing.
-It is rendered with contrasting margins, a pilastered doorpiece, and two bipartite box dormers in a gabled slated roof with end stacks.
-There are now five windows on the ground floor with one of them formerly being a door opening
+Black Bull Hotel - Category C listed, 1568 Thought to date from the 16th century, it claims to have been established in 1568.
+The external appearance suggests that it dates from the 18th century but it might contain earlier fabric.
+It has been much altered, especially in the 19th and 20th centuries.
+It is mentioned in late 17th century records and local tradition says that there was an inn on this site from 1586.
+It is a 2-storey building with attic, asymmetrical 6-bay front and extensive 19th century rear wing.
+It is rendered with contrasting margins, pilastered door piece and two bipartite box dormers in a gabled, slated roof with end stacks.
+There are now 5 windows at ground floor, one formerly being a door opening.
+St Andrew's Parish Church - Category A listed, 1884-7 Impressive church in Early English style by John Starforth; mostly squared rubble-faced red sandstone with a tall central tower flanked by bowed circular stair turrets and corbelled, castellated and pierced parapet.
+It is the largest parish church in south-west Scotland with a richly carved entrance and wide interior with galleries on slender iron columns.
+It has striking stained glass windows.
+It has 5 bays with octagonal angled piers rising to finials.
+It has paired windows at ground level and triple to the gallery.
+It has recently undergone major repairs.
 Former Bank of Scotland Building (on the right)